 The complex community data produced by metabarcoding is challenging conventional graphing techniques.
 Most often, bar charts, stacked bar charts, or pie graphs are employed that use color to represent a small number of taxa at the same rank (e.g. phylum, class, etc).
 This reliance on color for categorical information limits the number of taxa that can be effectively displayed, so most published figures only show results at a coarse taxonomic rank (e.g. class) or for only the most abundant taxa.
 These graphing techniques do not convey the hierarchical nature of taxonomic classifications, potentially obscuring patterns in unexplored taxonomic ranks that might be more biologically important.
 More recently, tree-based visualizations are becoming available as exemplified by the python-based MetaPhlAn and the corresponding graphing software GraPhlAn [7].
 This tool allows visualization of high-quality circular representations of taxonomic trees.

 Here, we introduce the R package metacoder that is specifically designed to address some of these problems in metabarcoding-based community ecology, focusing on parsing and manipulation of hierarchical data and community visualization in R. Metacoder provides a visualization that we call “heat trees” which quantitatively depicts statistics associated with taxa, such as abundance, using the color and size of nodes and edges in a taxonomic tree.
 These heat trees are useful for evaluating taxonomic coverage, barcode bias, or displaying differences in taxon abundance between communities.
 To import and manipulate data, metacoder provides a means of extracting and parsing taxonomic information from text-based formats (e.g. reference database FASTA headers) and an intuitive set of functions for subsetting, sampling, and rearranging taxonomic data.
-Metacoder also allows exploration of barcode primer bias by integrating digital PCR.
+Metacoder also allows exploration of barcode primer bias by integrating digital PCR, which simulates PCR success using alignments between reference sequences and primers.
 All this functionality is made intuitive and user-friendly while still allowing extensive customization and flexibility.
 Metacoder can be applied to any data that can be organized hierarchically such as gene ontology or geographic location.
 Metacoder is an open source project available on CRAN and is provided with comprehensive online documentation including examples.

 Design and Implementation